bkshepherd/DaisySeedProjects/Software/GuitarPedal/README.md

 * #include "Hardware-Modules/guitar_pedal_1590b.h"
 * GuitarPedal1590B hardware;

+If you want to target the GuitarPedal1590B-SMD hardware change the lines to:

+* #include "Hardware-Modules/guitar_pedal_1590b-SMD.h"
+* GuitarPedal1590B-SMD hardware;

 If you want to target the Pedal PCB hardware change the lines to:

 * #include "Hardware-Modules/guitar_pedal_terrarium.h"